RandomUx69/Port-Windows-11-Xiaomi-Pad-6/guide/English/2-rootguide-en.md

 - Open the **Magisk** app and follow the instructions on the screen, and your device should reboot after a few seconds.

 ### Back up your rooted boot.img
-> Reboot into the modified recovery image, then run the below command
+> Reboot into the TWRP recovery image, then run the below command
 ```cmd
 adb shell "dd if=/dev/block/platform/soc/1d84000.ufshc/by-name/boot$(getprop ro.boot.slot_suffix) of=/tmp/rooted_boot.img" && adb pull /tmp/rooted_boot.img
 ```